 - Protect yourself with accurate appraisal information from vetted agents for all property types and especially for lifestyle blocks.

-- Specialist vetting of agents is free and 100 per cent independent of all real estate selling brands and uses a set of criteria for short listing the most competent lifestyle property agents.
+- Specialist vetting of licensed real estate agents is free and 100 per cent independent of all real estate selling brands and uses a set of criteria for short listing the most competent lifestyle property agents.

 - If you believe your lifestyle property is hard to price, get an independent market valuer who is not recommended by your agent.
-You can then compare this to an agent's appraisal.
+You can then compare this to a property agent's appraisal.

 More tips for lifestyle and rural sellers

-- Put your buyer's hat on and present your home in a way that appeals to the broadest range of buyers possible, inside and out.
-You can see some before and after photos here to guide you.
+- Put your buyer's hat on and present your property in a way that appeals to the broadest range of buyers possible, inside and out.
+Find out more about how home staging can make an impact.

 We continue to monitor and analyse the information available and as needed will write articles that put vendors at a greater advantage than what they might currently have.

 Do you need an appraisal for your lifestyle block?
 Request a shortlist of agents for your area